nhsconnect/gpconnect/pages/accessrecord/accessrecord_use_case_retrieve_a_care_record_section.md

 Provider systems:

 - **SHALL** return a `200` **OK** HTTP status code on successful retrieval of a care record section.
-- **SHALL** return the care record section as valid XHTML inline with the [FHIR Narrative](https://www.hl7.org/fhir/stu3/narrative.html) guidance.
+- **SHALL** return the care record section as valid XHTML in line with the [FHIR Narrative](https://www.hl7.org/fhir/stu3/narrative.html) guidance.
 - **SHALL** include the relevant GP Connect `StructureDefinition` profile details in the `meta` fields of the returned response.
 - **SHALL** include the `Patient`, `Practitioner` and `Organization` details for the retrieved care record in a searchset `Bundle`.